 Dress comfortably.
 Wear shoes that are good for walking on a rocky trail.
 Be sure to bring a flashlight and consider bringing a camera and umbrella.
 Also, bug spray if you are bugged by bugs.

-This trip is free and open to all Environment Majors, Minors, International Students, faculty, and staff, but please reserve your spot ahead of time by contacting Kimberly Kahn at firstname.lastname@example.org or call (504) 865-2599.
+This trip is free and open to the Loyola community, but please reserve your spot ahead of time by contacting Kimberly Kahn at firstname.lastname@example.org or call (504) 865-2599.
 Website:http://cas.loyno.edu/environment/spring-frog-walk Facebook: www.facebook.com/loynoenvironment